JasonLi14/Portfolio-Analyzer/README.md

-# CFM101_Team_Assignment
+# Portfolio Analyzer
-This is our work for the CFM101 Team Assignment
+This program, when given a csv file of a list of stocks, will return the ones that it think will provide the best returns.